jhudson8/backbone-xhr-events/README.md

 ```

 ### Request Context
+Every event has a "context" parameter.
+This object is an event emitter as well as an object used for request scoped attributes.

+#### Context Lifecycle Events
 All XHR events provide a ```context``` as a parameter.
 This is an object extending Backbone.Events and is used to bind to the XHR lifecycle events including

+* ***before-send***: after Backbone.sync has been executed and an XHR object has been created (but before execution), set context.preventDefault to stop processing.
+Unlike other events, the signature here is (xhr, settings, context) where settings is the actual jquery settings object sent by Backbone.sync.
+* ***data***: before the model has handled the response
 * ***success***: when the XHR has completed sucessfully
 * ***error***: when the XHR has failed
 * ***complete***: when the XHR has either failed or succeeded

-* ***data***: before the model has handled the response
-* ***before-send***: after Backbone.sync has been executed and an XHR has been created (but before execution), set context.preventDefault to stop processing.
-Unlike other events, the signature here is (xhr, settings, context) where settings is the actual jquery settings object sent by Backbone.sync.
+#### Context Attributes

-In addition, the following read only attributes are applicable
+The following read-only context attributes are applicable

 * ***options***: the Backbone.ajax options
 * ***settings***: available on "before-send" event; the jquery settings object provided by Backbone.sync